 - Store your peels refrigerated in their syrup, or tossed in additional sugar and in an airtight container at room temperature.

 Salt Preserved Lemon Peel

-Add an extra burst of flavor to tagines, marinades, and dressings with this exotic condiment.
+Add an extra burst of flavor to dishes, marinades, and dressings with this exotic condiment.

 - The peels of lemons used for juicing flattened with the palm of your hand

 - As you juice your lemons, set their peels off to the side.

 - Beginning with a 1/4 inch layer of salt, alternate the two ingredients pushing the layers firmly down as you fill the jar.

 - Seal your jar and store it in a cool, dry place.

 - Your preserved lemons will be ready in around 6 weeks.
 If liquid begins to form at the bottom of your jar, don't worry.
 The salt and acid will keep bacteria from forming.